ConvergePanelRESEARCH • VERIFY • GOVERN

 Not necessarily.
 Low-stakes, easily reversible uses don't require formal verification.
 The threshold rises with consequence: if an AI answer will inform a decision, be published, shared with a client, or cited in professional work, verification adds meaningful protection.

-What does it mean when AI models disagree?
+What does it mean when AI models disagree on an answer?

 It means the claim is contested, uncertain, or nuanced enough that different training data and architectures produce different responses.
 That's not a reason to reject all answers — it's a signal to apply more scrutiny and seek primary-source confirmation before acting.